fermyon/workshops/wasm-and-containers/workshop/03-local-dev-setup-containers-wasm.md

   - [Learning Summary](#learning-summary)
   - [Navigation](#navigation)

-It's hard to get a nice experience for building application consisting of multiple "things".
-Creating a local development environments, where you need to run a container, two services, and maybe a cloud service, is hard to get right.
+It's hard to get a nice experience for building applications consisting of multiple "things".
+Creating a local development environment where you need to run a container, two services, and a cloud service, is hard to get right.
 Tools like Make or Just are popular to create setups to help with the "run, evaluate, debug, change"-loop, and still get meaningful diagnostics about what's happening across those services, containers, and cloud services you are running.

 In this section, we'll give a few different options to create a good local dev experience, for a scenario, where we're using two Spin components and a Redis container for our setup.
 Feel free to choose your own adventure for this section: